IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 1. Scroll-up and click on the number below WARNING.
 Dashboard will change other panels to show just the events for warnings.
 Using this, you can determine: whether the failures occurred on one particular pod/server or in multiple instances, whether they occurred around the same or different time.

 1. Scroll-down to the actual warning messages.
 In this case some files from dojo were not found.
-These warnings should be fixed.
+Even though they are warnings, it'll be good to fix them by updating the application (we won't do that as part of this workshop).

 1. Go back to the list of dashboards and click on _Liberty-Traffic-K5-20191122_.
 This dashboard helps to identify failing or slow HTTP requests on Liberty applications.